erkanekici/ReactJS_LoginTemplate/README.md

 # ReactJS Login/Register Template With VantaJS Background

-#### This project is a login/Register template created with reactjs.
+#### This project is a Login/Register template created with ReactJS.
 It includes Vantajs dynamic background implementation.

 It was created as a **Java 8 Spring Boot Maven** project.